 A company looking to complete an IPO must register with a regulatory authority such as the US Securities and Exchange Commission (SEC); once public, disclosure of the company’s financial statements and information relating to its performance is required on a routine basis.

 Making a public offering opens the door to increased influence from outside shareholders, allowing them to vote on the ultimate direction of the company.

-A private placement allows companies to raise money through the sale of securities while minimizing the number of outside shareholders who will then be able to influence the future direction of the organization.
+In contrast, a private placement is exempt from oversight and doesn’t have to be registered with securities regulators.
+What’s more, a private placement allows companies to minimize the number of outside shareholders who will then be able to influence the direction of the organization.

-According to Section 4(a)(2) of the US Securities Act, companies can qualify for an exemption from having to register a placement with the SEC if the purchasers of their securities are:
+For example, according to Section 4(a)(2) of the US Securities Act, in America companies can qualify for an exemption from having to register a placement with the SEC if the purchasers of their securities are:

 - Considered “sophisticated investors” — as in knowledgeable and experienced in finance and business and able to evaluate the pros and cons of an investment.

-- Capable of accessing the information normally provided in a prospectus for a registered securities offering.
+- Able to access the data normally provided in a prospectus for a registered securities offering.

 - In agreement not to resell or distribute the securities to the public.